- Botox is one of the most common non-invasive cosmetic procedure performed today

 Sometimes, patients find that they prefer how they looked before Botox was administered, or experience unsatisfactory results due to poor injection technique.

 Unfortunately, there is no way to accelerate the elimination of Botox from the system or reverse its effects.
 Botox must be metabolized at your body’s own natural rate.

 If you are unhappy with your results because you feel that they are unbalanced, you can receive injections to other muscles and attempt to even things out.

 Make sure you return to the injector who administered the Botox, and explain why you didn’t like the results.
 It’s often necessary to experiment until you achieve the outcome you are hoping for.

 » Thinking of getting Botox ?
-You can conduct a free online virtual consultation with a Zwivel doctor.
+Get online consultation from our Medical Review Team.